MuhammadNauman1234/Online-store-frontend/README.md

 - **Cart Slice** - Shopping cart functionality
 - **Items Slice** - Product data management
 - **Async Thunks** - API integration

-## 📄 License

-This project is part of an assessment task for Productbox.

 ---